2019–20 Australian region cyclone season

 The 2019–20 Australian region cyclone season was a below average tropical cyclone season for the waters surrounding Australia between longitudes 90°E and 160°E. The season officially began on 1 November 2019 and ended on 30 April 2020; however, tropical cyclones can form at any time of year, as evidenced by Tropical Cyclone Mangga during May 2020.
 As such, any system existing between 1 July 2019 and 30 June 2020 would count towards the season total.
-The season featured the region's second-latest start on record (behind only the 1986–87 season), with the formation of the first tropical low only occurring on 4 January 2020.
+The season featured the region's second-latest start on record (behind only the 2002–03 season), with the formation of the first tropical low only occurring on 4 January 2020.
 A total of eight tropical cyclones formed during the season, which represents the region's least active season since the 2016–17 season.
 Three systems intensified further into severe tropical cyclones, and three systems made landfall within the region at tropical cyclone intensity.
 A total of 28 fatalities were caused, either directly or indirectly, as a result of impacts from the season's systems.
-Severe Tropical Cyclone Damien, the strongest of the year, became the strongest tropical cyclone to strike Western Australia's Pilbara Region since Cyclone Christine in 2013.
+Cyclone Ferdinand was the strongest of the season reaching Category 4 in late February 2020.
+However, it was the second-strongest storm, Cyclone Damien, that was the most damaging.
+Damien was the strongest tropical cyclone to strike Western Australia's Pilbara Region since Cyclone Christine in 2013, making landfall directly over the town of Dampier.

 During the season, tropical cyclones were officially monitored by the Australian Bureau of Meteorology (BOM), the Meteorology, Climatology, and Geophysical Agency (BMKG), and the National Weather Service of Papua New Guinea.
 The United States' Joint Typhoon Warning Center (JTWC) and other national agencies such as the Fiji Meteorological Service (FMS), the Meteorological Service of New Zealand (MetService), and Météo-France at La Réunion also monitored parts of the basin during the season.